Depression in LGBTQ Teens

 Statements, writing, art, or social media expressions of suicidal thoughts

 Any indications of self-harm or suicidal thinking require swift intervention.
-No teen battling alone against societal rejection and inner demons needs to remain isolated when support is available.

 The Vital Importance of Affirmation